This guide is about more than just tools and resources, it’s about building community.

 As with the process of evaluation, we saw an opportunity to learn about how impact happens and to track how films are catalysing social change.
 That’s the impetus behind the case studies that make up our Impact Library.
 We believe that sharing stories of change is inspiring and empowering.
 This guide is an opportunity for us to learn from each other, to pass on knowledge and equip others in the field.

 If you’re embarking on a journey of a social impact documentary, then you’re already part of the community.
 We are learning and producing alongside you, and there is strength in numbers.
 We want to know what works and what doesn’t work.
 We want to know what inspires your work and what hinders it.
 We want to know what you’re reading and what you’re making.
 We want to know what change you want to see in the world.

 So don’t hesitate to weigh in.
 Your feedback is our priority.

-Your feedback will help to make this a better guide.
-We might not have all the answers, but we will continue to edit and grow these resources to help you along the way.
-We will continue to produce case studies and share stories of change to help inform your work.
+Your feedback will help to make this a better guide and we will continue to edit and grow these resources to help you along the way.
+To produce case studies and share stories of change to help inform your work.

 As with filmmaking, this guide would not be a reality without an extensive team of partners and thought leaders.
 Thank you to Sahar Driver, who masterminded the edit of this second edition, to Jon Alexander and Irenie Ekkeshis who worked on the first, the three of whom turned the wisdom of the field into a compelling & useful narrative change toolkit.